History of Tulsa, Oklahoma: Urban renewal: 1960–1980

+Elected in 1958, Mayor James Maxwell led several development projects in the 1960s.
+Under his administration, voters approved $7.2 million in bonds to build a new civic center, and the International Petroleum Exposition building was constructed on the Tulsa fairgrounds for $3.5 million.

-Tulsa was the first major Oklahoma city to begin an urban renewal program.
-The Tulsa Urban Renewal Authority was formed in July, 1959.
+Authorized by a new state law, the Tulsa Urban Renewal Authority (TURA) began operations in 1959.
 Its first project, the Seminole Hills Project, a public housing facility was begun in 1961 and completed in 1968.
-The Tulsa Urban Renewal Authority was renamed the Tulsa Development Authority (TDA) in 1976.
+TURA was renamed the Tulsa Development Authority (TDA) in 1976.
 TDA acquires distressed or unwanted properties within designated urban renewal zones in order to encourage new and better development.
 Members of the TDA Board are appointed by the Mayor, confirmed by the City Council, and supported by city staff employees.
 As a public trust, TDA can exercise the right of eminent domain.

 One of the first major urban renewal projects was the Williams Center.
 The most notable feature of this project is the BOK Tower (originally named One Williams Center).
 This required the clearing of several blocks in downtown Tulsa near the Frisco railroad tracks, generally bounded by Detroit on the east to Boulder on the west the railroad tracks on the north and Third Street on the south.
 Thus, many of the oldest buildings in the city were razed.
 In all, nine city blocks were cleared of buildings.
 Notable historic buildings lost included the Daniel Building, Hotel Tulsa, the former Grand Opera House, Lynch Building (then Tulsa's oldest remaining building) and Tulsa's first bank building.
 The only pre-1910 building remaining in downtown Tulsa is the Pierce Block at Third and Detroit.

-Construction of the Tulsa Civic Center also required demolition of many blocks of downtown properties.
-The city acquired six square blocks, bounded by West Fourth Street on the north, Denver Avenue on the east, West Sixth Street on the south, and Guthrie Avenue West.
-It began to develop this area over time, beginning with the new Tulsa County Court House.

-B & B Grocery on the corner of the railroad tracks and 41st Street in Red Fork was one of the stores who were driven out of business during the infrastructure upgrades of the 1960s and 1970s, such as the city building the first heated bridge over the railroad tracks at 41st Street ending at Southwest Blvd. bypassing the B&B Grocery which made it inconvenient to make a sharp left turn by the OK Cleaners to drive back one block to the grocery store.
-Within a decade the grocery store was gone and many such small, family owned businesses were driven out of businesses through Urban Renewal and the incoming national big box store influx.